Scott Peterson faces new life sentence in wife’s 2002 death

-SACRAMENTO, Calif.
-(AP) — Nearly 17 years after being sentenced to die, Scott Peterson will be resentenced Wednesday to life in prison in the 2002 slayings of his pregnant wife and unborn son that gripped the world then and since.
+SACRAMENTO, Calif. — Nearly 17 years after being sentenced to die, Scott Peterson will be resentenced Wednesday to life in prison in the 2002 slayings of his pregnant wife and unborn son that gripped the world then and since.

 The California Supreme Court ruled a year ago that his jury was improperly screened for bias against the death penalty.
 Stanislaus County District Attorney Birgit Fladager, who came to fame as one of three prosecutors in Peterson’s trial, opted this time to settle for life without parole.